Hitler in Munich and origins of NSDAP

 HITLER GOES TO MUNICH.
 1913-1914

 Joachim Fest writes on Hitler, who left Vienna on May 24, 1913, by means of a Vienna-Munich train.
 A station, which could be met with the statements of Toland and Ullrich, that the future German fuhrer stepped into the platform of the HAUPTBAHNHOF on a sunny Sunday of May 25.
 Meanwhile, Ian Kershaw operates the fact that Hitler was registered in the local police department on May 26, 1913.
 One of the only first-hand sources on the ‘Munich’ period of Adolf Hitler’s life before his army service is associated with RUDOLF HAUSLER, a young student at that time.
-A twenty-year-old grandee, born into a family of a deep-pocketed Viennese family, Hausler got into friendship with Hitler within the Mannerheim hostel for men back in February 1913 (Hausler moved to the hostel on February 4), only three months prior to the departure to Munich.
-Upon the arriving, the two young men rented a modesty furnitured room on Schleissheimerstrasse 34, 20 minutes walk from the railway station, only five minutes distanced from the LOWENBRAUKELLER beerhouse and a few city blocks from the apartment that was placed by Lenin some eleven years before (the fact, beyond Hitler’s knowledge).
+A twenty-year-old grandee, born into a family of a deep-pocketed Viennese family, Hausler got into friendship with Hitler within the Mannerheim hostel for men back in February 1913 (Hausler moved to the hostel on February 4), only three months prior to their departure to Munich.
+Upon the arriving, the two young men rented a modesty furnitured room №3 on Schleissheimerstrasse 34, 20 minutes walk from the railway station, only five minutes distance from the LOWENBRAUKELLER beerhouse and a few city blocks from the apartment that was placed by Lenin some eleven years before (the fact, beyond Hitler’s knowledge).

 Another sequence from Hitler’s life to be mentioned in every recognized biography generally reveals the fact of Hitler’s dodging conscription to army service first within the Viennese and then in his Munich period.
-It was the very room on Schleissheimerstrasse 34, furnitured with a bed, a sofa, a table, and a chair, to witness the unexpected visit of an officer of the Bavarian police (to serve a writ on Hitler) on January 18, 1914.
-Subsequent to the rejection as unsuitable for the army service in February, Hitler got back to his room on Schleissheimerstrasse 34, which he used to rent on his own at that time (Hausler had moved out to that moment).
-By the time, Hitler succeeded to provide oneself with a number of regular buyers of his drawings and used to live in a small way in a room inside Popp’s household.
-A month after the devastating news on the assassination of Franz Ferdinand, the heritor of the Austro-Hungarian Empire, was taken Hitler as the overwrought anticipation of the upcoming war, finally announced within the Odeonsplatz on August 2, 1914.
+It was the very room at Schleissheimerstrasse 34, furnitured with a bed, a sofa, a table, and a chair, to witness the unexpected visit of an officer of the Bavarian police (to serve a writ on Hitler) on January 18, 1914.
+Subsequent to the rejection as unsuitable for the army service in February, Hitler got back to his room on Schleissheimerstrasse 34, which he used to rent on his own at that time (Hausler had moved out as early as February 15)).
+By that time, Hitler succeeded to provide himself with a number of regular buyers of his drawings and used to live in a small way in a room inside Popp’s household.
+A month after the devastating news of the assassination of Franz Ferdinand, the heritor of the Austro-Hungarian Empire, was taken Hitler as the overwrought anticipation of the upcoming war, finally announced within the Odeonsplatz on August 2, 1914.
 Two weeks after, he was taken on service and left the Popp’s house, moving to the army barracks, yet within Munich.

 Retrieving his way to Munich, Hitler would spend the next one and a half a year as a resident of the ‘Karl-Liebknecht-Kaserne’ barracks.
-As late as May 1920, a month after his demob from the army and had been a member of the DAP party for nearly eight months, Hitler rented a small 2.5* 4.5-meter room on Thierschstrasse 41.
+As late as May 1, 1920, a month after his demob from the army and had been a member of the DAP party for nearly eight months, Hitler rented a small 2.5* 4.5-meter room in apartment number 1 on Thierschstrasse 41.
 The apartment on the second (from the ground) floor had been owned by the Reichert family: Ernst and Maria since June 30, 1914.
-Once again modest living space furnitured with a table, a chair, and an old tired linoleum is far from better his room in the Mannerheim hostel in Vienna, as well as his first accommodation in Munich on Schleissheimersstrasse 34, owned by Popp family.
+Once again modest living space furnitured with a table, a chair, and an old tired linoleum is far from better than his room in the Mannerheim hostel in Vienna, as well as his first accommodation in Munich on Schleissheimersstrasse 34, owned by Popp family.
 Hitler would be in some way devoted to the Reichert family: in 1924 Frau Maria Reichert visited Hitler at least twice in his cell in Landsberg prison, and the Reichert spouse would serve as house staff in the apartment at Prinzregentensplatz 16, and years later the German dictator would send the family Christmas gifts every year.
 The elderly couple would outlive Hitler for six years until 1951 and their daughter Antonia would later leave some recollections about him.

-Once again, Hitler could be associated as no less than a diligent renter, who used to pay accommodation revenue like clockwork, a habit he had sustained from the year 1910 and his move in the Mannerheim hostel in Vienna.
-The accounts on Hitler’s second home in Munich on Thierschstraße 41 had become a thing of the history due to the ‘Hitler.
-The missing years’ memoirs of Ernst Hanfstaengl, first published in the US in 1957.
-In a role of one of the members of the inner circle of the Nazi movement and Hitler back in 1920-1930-s, Hanfstaengl managed to describe Hitler in his house-shoe with a rare habit to use other premises of the apartment (he rented a room inside the shared apartment), such as a hallway and a kitchen.
+Once again, Hitler could be associated as no less than a diligent renter, who used to pay accommodation revenue like clockwork, a habit he had sustained from the year 1910 and his move to the Mannerheim hostel in Vienna.
+The accounts of the second Hitler’s apartment in Munich on Thierschstraße 41 had become a thing of history due to ‘Hitler.
+The missing years’ memoirs of Ernst Hanfstaengl, were first published in the US in 1957.
+In the role of one of the members of the inner circle of the Nazi movement and Hitler back in 1920-1930-s, Hanfstaengl managed to describe Hitler in his house-shoe with a rare habit to use other premises of the apartment (he rented a room inside the shared apartment), such as a hallway and a kitchen.

 This very apartment on Thierschstraße 41 (not the beer hall as it was depicted in ‘Hitler: The Rise of Evil’ movie) witnessed a scene when Hanfstaengl did succeed to impress Hitler with his piano play.
 With a closer look, the very chapter of the book bears a symbolic name: ‘Tristan in the Thierschstrasse’, marking the name of the street, where Hitler used to live between May 1920 and October 1929 and drawing a parallel between Adolf and the legendary mythological character of the medieval stories.

-Once we take a closer look at the very location of Hitler’s second home in Munich on Thierschstrasse, it’s easy to make one-plus-one to reveal that building number 41 was at that time located only 300 meters distanced from the office of ‘Völkischer Beobachter’.
-Hitler’s biographers do not have the solid facts whether it was an informed choice, yet seven months later, on the eve of Christmas 1920, the publishing was bought by the party.
+Once we take a closer look at the very location of Hitler’s second apartment in Munich on Thierschstrasse, it’s easy to make one-plus-one to reveal that building number 41 was at that time located only 300 meters distanced from the office of ‘Völkischer Beobachter’.
+Hitler’s biographers do not have solid facts whether it was an informed choice, yet seven months later, on the eve of Christmas 1920, the publishing was bought by the party.
 Hitler spent his night and the hours of November 8, 1923, prior to what would be known as the ‘Beer Hall Putsch’ and it was his first destination on the day of release from the Landsberg prison on December 29, 1924.
 On that day Hitler would be greeted by Reichert, Gahr, and Fuess families, as well as his dog called Wolf.

 The former modest apartment on Thierschstrasse 41 with a kitchen, a few rooms, a hallway, and an old pianino within a drawing-room was located in an unwealthy city district of Munich, even if close to the city center.
-The ground floors of that three-to-five-story buildings were generally accommodated with merchants and tailors stores.
-In contrast, a new residence of Adolf Hitler was now on Prinzregentenplatz 16 within Bogenhausen, the 13th administrative division of Munich.
+The ground floors of that three-to-five-story buildings were generally accommodated by merchants and tailors stores.
+In contrast, a new residence of Adolf Hitler since October 1, 1929, was now on Prinzregentenplatz 16 within Bogenhausen, the 13th administrative division of Munich.

 The apartment on the second floor (third from the ground) with a total space of 317 square meters included nine rooms, two bathrooms, a kitchen, a spacious hallway, and a cloakroom.
-Early on, Hitler rented the apartment, and only sometime later (one year since Hitler’s move-in) the accommodation was bought by the party thanks to the ever-growing funds of the national scale.
-The residence was decorated with grandiosity and a few servants, particularly the Reichert family from the previous residence at Thierschstraße 41 (they moved here on October 5), used to maintain the householding on Prinzregentenplatz 16.
+Early on, Hitler rented the apartment for 4176 reichsmarks annually, and only sometime later (one year after Hitler’s move-in) the accommodation was bought by the party thanks to the ever-growing funds on the national scale.
+The residence was decorated with grandiosity and a few servants, particularly the Reichert family from the previous residence at Thierschstraße 41 (they moved here on October 5), used to maintain the householding at Prinzregentenplatz 16.
 It was nowhere else than here that Geli Raubal, Hitler’s niece committed suicide on September 19, 1931, all while Hitler was in Nuremberg.
 Hitler used to use the apartment on Prinzregentenplatz 16 as his primary residence up to January 1933 and his appropriation as the German Chancellor.
 He used to guests from his inner circle to the apartment: for example in 1932 Hitler hosted here a celebration dinner on the occasion of the wedding between Baldur von Schirach and Henriette Hoffmann, the daughter of Hitler’s personal photographer.
 In the following years, he used to spend progressively more time either in Berlin or in his mountain residence in Berchtesgaden, with rare visits to his Munich apartment.
 In April 1935 he invited Oswald Mosley, the leader of the British fascist movement to his apartment.
 In September 1938, the apartment witnessed a meeting between Hitler and Neville Chamberlain, a British prime minister shortly before what would be known as the ‘Munich Agreement’.
-In our days, the building is being in possession of the police department of Munich with pretty the same look, which has slightly changed since the 1930s.
+In our days, the building is in possession of the police department of Munich with pretty the same look, which has slightly changed since the 1930s.